pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 # Ping Identity DevOps - Quick Start

-This is a document to help with a quick-start demo of the available Ping Identity Docker Images and basic getting started server profiles.
+This is a document to help with a quick-start demo of the available Ping Identity Docker Images and basic 'getting started' server profiles.

-The intent is to help get a running set of Ping Identity components on your local box in a docker enviornment.
+The intent is to help get a running set of Ping Identity components on your local machine in a docker enviornment.

-Note: This quickstart and tools were built and tested on Mac OSX.
+Note: The quickstart guide and tools were built and tested on Mac OSX.

 ## Pre-Requisites
 In order to successfully run this quickstart, the following pre-requisites